heatblayze/minecraft-glider-armor/README.md

 ### Can I include this data pack in a collection, like a mod pack?

 Of course!
-I'd like it if you left a link to this repository somewhere, but ultimately I don't care.
+I'd appreciate it if you left a link to this repository somewhere too.

 ### Can I upload this to abc.xyz?